- Ethics Programs

 Peter’s operating priority framework is considered a common sense model for building and sustaining operational and moral excellence in any setting.
 Over his thirty-plus (30+) year career, Peter has extensive leadership experience in general management, and senior level executive assignments in the United States and Mexico with Xerox, Bausch & Lomb and Latex Foam International.
 During these assignments, Peter served as chief operating officer, division president, managing director, general manager, plant manager, manager of information technology, and quality engineer.
 He has designed, built and led two large scale production facilities—one in Mexico—from the ground up and led three lean transformations that yielded significant sales, throughput and gross margin improvements.

 Prior to his business career, Peter enlisted in the United States Army after high school and later served as an infantry officer in airborne and mechanized infantry assignments including seven (7) years as citizen soldier and company commander in the NY National Guard.
 Peter holds a BS from the United States Military Academy at West Point; an MS from the University of Southern California; an MS from the College of Engineering at the Rochester Institute of Technology; and an MBA from the Simon School of Business at the University of Rochester.
-He has his permanent certification as a Lean-Six Sigma Master Black Belt (MBB) through Villanova University.
-Peter was named a “Top Thought Leader in Trustworthy Business” in 2014 by Trust Across America – Trust Around the World.×
+He has his permanent certification as a Lean-Six Sigma Master Black Belt (MBB) through Villanova University and is currently pursuing post-graduate studies in philosophy at Holy Apostles College.
+Peter was named a “Top Thought Leader in Trustworthy Business” in 2014 and 2015 by Trust Across America – Trust Around the World.×

 Vince brings a wealth of survey analytics, direct management and quality assurance experience to our team.
 He is responsible for the extensive polling and survey methodology and analytics supporting our client needs.
 In his twenty years of service at Eastman Kodak, he oversaw technical and manufacturing departments responsible for supplier process improvements, product quality excellence, and customer satisfaction.